AdrianSchneble/free-games-reminder/README.md

 - `python -m venv reminder`
 - `source reminder/bin/activate`
 - `pip install -r requirements.txt`
-- store token and chat id as environment variables, if you want to manually launch the bot
+- store token and channel id as environment variables, if you want to manually launch the bot
 - Add the bot as a cron job (`crontab -e`):
   - set CRON shell to bash: `SHELL=/bin/bash`
-  - declare environment variables containing token and chat id (e.g. via `TOKEN=<token>`)
+  - declare environment variables containing token and channel id (e.g. via `TOKEN=<token>`)
   - add job via `@reboot ~/path/to/repository/reminder/bin/python ~/path/to/main.py --token=$TOKEN --mainchannel=$CHATID --cron &>> /desired/path/to/xyz.log`
   - `--cron` simply adds a 30 second delay before starting the functional code execution, as cron starts before the network is available.
 Not a pretty fix, but a simple one.